National Museum, Gdańsk: History

 Its main location is in the old late-Gothic Franciscan monastery, which has been used to house exhibits since the end of the 19th century.
 During that period it was known as Danziger Stadtmuseum, which held a sizeable collection of historical works of art.
 In 1884, the collection was enlarged with exhibits from the Danziger Kunstgewerbemuseum when the two institutions merged.

-The core of the Museum's collection constitutes the collection of Jacob Kabrun, which includes several thousand pictures, drawings and prints by European masters from the end of the fifteenth to the beginning of the nineteenth centuries.
+The core of the museum's collection constitutes the collection of Jacob Kabrun, which includes several thousand pictures, drawings and prints by European masters from the end of the fifteenth to the beginning of the nineteenth centuries.

-After the end of the Second World War, 65% of the main building of the museum was destroyed and much of the museum's collections were lost, including all the numismatic exhibits as well as works of art from the Far East.
+After the end of the Second World War, when the town turned Polish, 65% of the main building of the museum was destroyed and much of the museum's collections were lost, including all the numismatic exhibits as well as works of art from the Far East.
 Also the library and some of the museum's records were lost or destroyed.
 The first post-war exhibition was opened in 1948 and the museum changed its name to "Pomeranian Museum in Gdańsk".

 In 1956, Hans Memling's masterpiece Last Judgment returned to Gdańsk as well as part of the collections of paintings and prints.
 Originally the museum was located in the Opatów Palace in Oliwa and constituted the ethnographic department of the museum.
 Since 1989, the palace houses the museum's collection of modern art.

 A number of other museums were established from the rich collections of the Pomeranian Museum, which include: National Maritime Museum (1960), the Archeological Museum (1962) and the Gdańsk Historical Museum (1971).
 In 1972, it was renamed as the National Museum in Gdańsk.

+In 1974, two paintings, namely the Anthony van Dyck sketch The Crucifixion, and the Pieter Brueghel the Younger painting Woman Carrying the Embers were stolen from the museum.
+In the case of the Brueghel painting, its theft was discovered when a museum employee accidentally knocked its frame from the wall, revealing the canvas on display to be a reproduction cut out of a magazine.
+It was later reported that a customs officer who had reported the illegal export of artworks through the port of Gdynia was set alight and killed shortly before he was to be interviewed by police, while authorities shut down the investigation into the thefts and the killing.
+In 2025, the Brueghel painting was finally located in the Museum Gouda in the Netherlands, where it was being displayed on loan from a private collection.

-In 2017, the museum attracted 162,137 visitors.
+In 2017, 162,137 people visited the museum.